jasonbot/weblog/content/engineering-virtues/hate-what-you-know.md

 The title _Hate What You Know_ is admittedly vague, I know!
 There are a handful of directions I'll go with it, bear with me.
 And at least to some extent I don't mean "hate," I just mean "know well."

 I'm an advocate of being a craftsperson out of anger.
-Do things because they need doing and dammit, tyou can't live in a world where this problem isn't solved anymore.
+Do things because they need doing and dammit, you can't live in a world where this problem isn't solved anymore.

 I'll make a deliberately outrageous claim: doing something out of need is craft, doing something out of compulsion is art.
 A craftsman makes a work because they see something missing in the world.
 An artist makes a work because they see something of a possibility in the world.
 Professionally, at least, you're hopefully operating in the former camp.
 In the latter, you're either outrageously lucky doing what you love in a place of psychological safety or secretly pissing everyone off around you by being a perfectionist primadonna.